Niumi Nao Music Video

 Valquiria became both mirror and release.

-Filming myself as protagonist meant confronting dissociation directly—transforming an internal void into an external artifact.
+Filming myself as the protagonist meant confronting dissociation directly, transforming an internal void into an external artifact.

-Through the lens, I explored what it means to be both the subject and the observer: to design emotion as one would design space.
+I considered the meaning of being both the subject and the observer, through the lens: to design emotion as one would design space.

-The creative process unfolded between exhaustion and revelation; collaboration became a grounding mechanism, a reminder that identity can be rebuilt in shared creation.
+The creative process unfolded between the poles of exhaustion and revelation; collaboration became a stabilizing device, a reminder that identity can be rebuilt in shared creation.

-What began as an expression of isolation turned into an act of reconnection—with others, with form, and with myself.
+What began as an expression of isolation was transformed into an act of reconnection (with others, with form, and with myself.)

 see also